Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 `import "<Path>"`
 Where Path is the path of the module being imported.
 It follows the layout of `Module Path` as described above.

-For example, the following imports the module `trigonometry` from the math project:
+For example, the following imports the module `floating_point` from the math project:
 `import "math/floating_point"`

 Each import is assigned a usage name, which is used when accessing imported symbols.